BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/wanderers_in_the_wild_good.md

 **WARGEAR**

-- Cudgel (club)
+- Cudgel ([Club])

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

 - **Bill the Pony** `PASSIVE`

-May include Bill the Pony as part of Barliman's warband, even if your force doesn't include Sam, for a cost of 10 points.
+May include Bill the [Pony] as part of Barliman's warband, even if your force doesn't include Sam, for a cost of 10 points.
 Barliman may benefit from Bill's Official Meals and Second Breakfast rules.

 - **Barliman Butterbur, At Your Service** `ACTIVE`